Seburikoko

-Seburikoko is a Rwandan comedy television series created by Misago Nelly Wilson, produced through Afrifame Ltd. The series began airing on Rwanda Television (RTV) in March 2015.
+Seburikoko is a Rwandan comedy television series created by Misago Nelly Wilson, that started production through Afrifame Ltd and later continued its production under Zacu Entertainment Ltd. The series began airing on Rwanda Television (RTV) in March 2015.

-The series consists of four seasons co-written by Mutiganda Janvier and Misago Nelly Wilson.
-It is directed by Jones Kennedy Mazimpaka with post production by Samples Studios.
+The series consists of 31 seasons co-written by Mutiganda Janvier and Wilson.
+It was directed by Jones Kennedy Mazimpaka and many other directors with post production by Samples Studios.

-It stars an ensemble cast consisting of Rwandan comedian Niyitegeka Gratien as title character Seburikoko, Antoinette Uwamahoro as his wife, Siperansiya, as well as Erneste Kalisa, Ngabo Leo, and Muhutukazi Mediatrice.
+It stars an ensemble cast consisting of Rwanda comedian Niyitegeka Gratien as title character Seburikoko, Antoinette Uwamahoro as his wife, Siperansiya, as well as Erneste Kalisa, Ngabo Leo, and Muhutukazi Mediatrice.

 Seburikoko became one of the most popular television programs on Rwanda Television.
 At the end of season 4 (in March 2016), the television series commissioned four more seasons, ending in March 2017.

+The series went on a one-year hiatus starting in 2023.
+In October 2024, it was announced that it will be resumed.

+New Synopsis

+Seburikoko, the rich and powerful boss of Gatoto village, became a major figure after winning 50 million Rwf in a lottery.
+He plans to transform Gatoto and help people with support from Jean Pierre de Mouton's son.
+But the story behind his money isn't so simple as it seems.

+Kibonke, his driver knowns the truth.
+Seburikoko offers him a deal to stay quiet and become his personal secretary and driver.
+The question is: will Kibonke keep the secret or expose it and ruin Seburikoko's plans?